Hensel minimality I: Introduction

-We now list some of the consequences of 1-h-minimality (partly in simpler but slightly weaker forms than the versions in the main part of the paper).
-The first result is the ``Jacobian Property'' which plays a crucial role e.g.\ in motivic integration, both in \cite{CLoes}, \cite{CLexp} and \cite{HK}.
+We now list some of the consequences of $1$-h-minimality (often in simpler forms than the versions in the main part of the paper).
+The first result is the ``Jacobian Property'' which plays a crucial role e.g.\ in motivic integration, both in the Cluckers--Loeser version \cite{CLoes,CLexp} and in the Hrushovski--Kazhdan version \cite{HK}.